ucsb-cs156/OLD-website-originial-repo/_topics/mongodb_staff_setup.md

   Under each project, you'll need to also create a new cluster, and this takes some time, so it's a good idea to batch this so that the cluster creation can happen in parallel; you can then return to the first team to do the credential generation while the others are generating.
+* Third, if it doesn't already exist, create a "Team" at the "Organization" level.
+This is done in the `Access Manager` tab near the top of the page.

 # proj-mapache-search